selimssevgi/learning/scala/myreference/collections/collections.md

 - Scala has both immutable and mutable version of its collections
 - Immutable versions are default(and always available to every Scala source file)

+- Arrays are mutable, List are immutable by default.

+- For sets and maps, Scala provides both mutable and immutable versions.
+- But both versions use the same simple names.
+- Scala models mutability in class hierarchy.